 This paper echoes claims made in January by Gary Wenk, professor of neuroscience, immunology, and medical genetics at Ohio State University, that “if you do anything, such as smoke a bunch of marijuana in your 20s and 30s, you may wipe out all of the inflammation in your brain and then things start over again.
 And you simply die of old age before inflammation becomes an issue for you.”

-One in three seniors will die with Alzheimer’s or another form of dementia, and Alzheimer’s is the sixth leading cause of death in the nation, costing the country about $203 billion in 2013.
+One in three seniors will die with Alzheimer’s disease or another form of dementia, and Alzheimer’s is the sixth leading cause of death in the nation, costing the country about $203 billion in 2013.

 Gary Chandler is a prion expert.
 He is the CEO of Crossbow Communications, author of several books and producer of documentaries about health and environmental issues around the world.
 Chandler is connecting the dots to the global surge in neurodegenerative disease, including Alzheimer’s disease, Parkinson’s disease, Creutzfeldt-Jakob disease, chronic wasting disease and other forms of prion disease.
 The scientific name for prion disease is transmissible spongiform encephalopathy.
 The operative word is “transmissible.”
 Even the global surge in autism appears to be related.